 4. Create a List of Upgrades

 Don’t assume that the buyer will notice your updates.
 Provide a list of upgrades for the buyer to see at the open house and also for your realtor to reference when he is talking up your house.
-In our current home we want to make sure potential buyers know that the swamp cooler is brand new with added vents, the roof is new, all floors (including carpet is new), etc.
+In our third home, we wanted to make sure potential buyers know that the swamp cooler is brand new with added vents, the roof is new, all floors (including carpet is new), etc.

 When we sold our last home I created a full “Homeowners Manual” that included everything a buyer would want to know about the home and neighborhood.
-This book included all upgrades, names of paint colors for each room (in case touchups were needed), schools, amenities, and I made sure to address anything that could cause buyers concern, like the large nursing home across the street.
-I highlighted that the nursing home tenants are quiet, friendly neighbors and and my toddler son loved to go and visit his buddies at the “Neighborhood House”.
+This book included all upgrades, names of paint colors for each room (in case touchups were needed), schools, and amenities.
+I made sure to address anything that could cause concern for a buyer, like the large nursing home across the street.
+I highlighted that the nursing home tenants are quiet, friendly neighbors and my toddler son loved to go and visit his buddies at the “Neighborhood House”.

-- Toiletries: Hide away all toothbrushes, hair brushes and all shower toiletries when showing your home.
+- Toiletries: Hide all toothbrushes, hairbrushes and all shower toiletries when showing your home.